 How do we professionally say stop gossiping and complaining about other team members?

 What we’ve learned acts like a framework.
-It involves holding back or expressing ourselves and finding ways to articulate our thoughts thoughtfully and skillfully.
+It involves not only holding back or expressing ourselves but also finding ways to articulate our thoughts thoughtfully and skillfully.
 This serves as a helpful reminder to consider two things.
 Firstly, who we’re talking to, and secondly, choosing the right time to have the conversation – not when they’re busy and rushing.
-Another essential principle is first to align our intentions.
-Before offering feedback to my boss or anyone, setting the context is crucial.
+Another essential principle is to first align our intentions.
+Before offering feedback to my boss or anyone, it’s crucial to set the context.
 For instance, if we talk about a project that’s significant to us, I’ll clarify some details.
-I’ll frame it to show that we’re both dedicated to the project.
+I’ll frame it in a way that shows we’re both dedicated to the project.
 This creates a sense of unity and shared purpose.

 Psychologically, this approach conveys collaboration and being on the same page.
 It’s vital to remember the principle of focusing on intent before content.
 Before saying the actual content, state your intention.
 This gives meaning to the conversation.
-While open and honest communication is crucial, assessing the context of what you’re saying is also essential.
+While open and honest communication is crucial, it’s also essential to assess the context of what you’re saying.
 Transparency in our working relationship matters.

 People can sense genuine unity, and sincerity helps soften the impact of our words.
 Within Asian culture, various forms of mindfulness and face-saving are present.
 In certain parts of Asia, fear issues are prominent.
 Therefore, Western strategies like setting boundaries may not always work directly.
 Choices are abundant, especially in Asian cultures, so it’s essential to be mindful of local norms.